Joel Derfner: Signs of Life

 The production was commissioned in 2000 by Virginia Criste, whose grandparents died in the camp.
-She brought together Derfner, Schiff, and Ullian, and as the musical took shape it had several developmental readings in New York City from 2003 to 2005, and a series of concerts at Symphony Space in February 2006.Jones, Kenneth.
-"In This House, Reid & Schlesinger's New Musical, Gets World Concert Premiere".
-Playbill.
-April 4, 2006.
+She brought together Derfner, Schiff, and Ullian, and as the musical took shape it had several developmental readings in New York City from 2003 to 2005, and a series of concerts at Symphony Space in February 2006.
 It was further developed in Seattle, with workshop readings in June 2006 and a full developmental production in June 2007.

 Under its new name, Signs of Life, the musical had its world premiere Off-Broadway at the Marjorie S. Deane Little Theatre, in a limited run from February 25 through March 21, 2010.
 Backstage wrote that "The most intriguing contribution comes from composer Joel Derfner, whose music is always memorable and thoughtfully conceived, especially a moving number for the German officer Heindel ... that builds from hymnlike simplicity to full fury as he stakes out his morals."
-The musical was also performed in the Czech Republic in the summer of 2013, and it had its Chicago premiere in October 2013.Signs of Life.
-Do 312.
-September 18, 2013.
+The musical was also performed in the Czech Republic in the summer of 2013, and it had its Chicago premiere in October 2013.